-MCL sprains occur as a result of an excessive valgus load and/or external tibial rotation.
-Isolated LCL sprains result from an excessive varus load to the knee.
-These injuries typically occur in contact and collision sports (football and soccer) or in sports where high torque forces can be generated about the knee (i.e., skiing and ice skating).
+MCL injuries occur as a result of an excessive valgus load and/or external tibial rotation.
+The femoral attachment experiences the greatest stress with valgus loads.
+Isolated LCL injuries result from an excessive varus load to the knee.
+At 30 degrees of knee flexion, the LCL serves as the primary stabilizer against varus stress.
+Both MCL and LCL injuries typically occur in contact, cutting, and collision sports (i.e., football and soccer) or in sports where high torque forces can be generated about the knee (i.e., skiing and ice skating).

 Epidemiology including risk factors and primary prevention

-Ligament sprains are the most common type of knee injury.1 The MCL and ACL are the most commonly sprained knee ligaments.
-The MCL is injured in at least 42% of knee ligament injuries, with isolated MCL injuries accounting for 29% of ligamentous knee injuries alone.1 In the U.S. population, the incidence of MCL injury is 0.24/1000 people or 74,000 injuries annually.2 In young athletes, females were found to have a higher rate of MCL injury in high school, while the relationship reversed in college athletes.3 MCL sprain is the most common knee injury in high school athletes.
-Skiing (60% of skiing-related injuries) accounts for a large percentage of these injuries.
-MCL injuries are also commonly seen in contact sports such as American football, soccer, hockey and rugby.
+Ligament sprains are the most common type of knee injury.1 The MCL and anterior cruciate ligament (ACL) are the most commonly sprained knee ligaments.
+The MCL is injured in at least 42% of ligamentous knee injuries, with isolated MCL injuries accounting for 29% of these injuries alone.1 In the U.S. population, the incidence of MCL injury is 0.24/1000 people or 74,000 injuries annually.2 MCL sprain is the most common knee injury in high school athletes.
+In young athletes, one study found that females have a higher rate of MCL injury at the high school level, while males have a higher rate of MCL injury at the college level; however, there was no significant sex disparity when MCL injuries were compared between sexes within a given sport.3 Skiing accounts for a large percentage of MCL and LCL injuries, making up 60% of skiing-related injuries.
+MCL injuries are also commonly seen in contact sports such as American football, soccer, hockey, and rugby.
 In a cohort study of athletes with isolated MCL sprains, the average amount of time lost per injury was 23.2 days.4

 MCL injuries are more common than LCL injuries.
-Isolated LCL injuries are rare, accounting for only 2% of knee ligament injuries.1 LCL injuries are more commonly associated with a more profound injury to the knee involving the posterolateral corner structures.
+Isolated LCL injuries are rare, accounting for only 2% of knee ligament injuries.1 LCL injuries are more commonly associated with a more profound injury to the knee, often involving the posterolateral corner structures in adults.

 Collateral ligament sprains are graded: